AnnikaStein/short-ex-ftag-edu/README.md

 Welcome to the Flavour-Tagging Short Exercise held at CMSDAS@CERN 2023!

 ## Intro
-A set of slides with introductory material, definitions, useful links is available at [ToDo](ToDo).
+A set of slides with introductory material, definitions, useful links is available at [Indico](https://indico.cern.ch/event/1257234/timetable/#44-short-exercise-4b-flavour-t).
 ## Setup
 To start with the exercises, perform these initial steps for the setup at lxplus (e.g. after doing `ssh -l your-lxplus-username lxplus.cern.ch` from your own machine):